lp1dev/SeaboardHacks/README.md

 ROLI (Ltd.) Seaboard Web Hacks, using [Seaboard Web API](https://github.com/lp1dev/Roli-Seaboard-Web-API).

-**This repository's file (except for this README) are outdated, check these repositories above for code and working API!**
+**This repository's file (except for this README) are outdated, check the other repositories (https://github.com/lp1dev/Surfboard and https://github.com/lp1dev/Roli-Seaboard-Web-API) for code and the working API!**

 So far you can try Surfboard, which is a fully working PoC for the API supporting most of the Seaboard features :